-- School meals should meet the School Foods Trust standards for nutrition. - 2.
-Children should eat school meals at a table from a plate with a knife and fork: - 3.
-School staff, health staff and other professionals should work together to identify hungry and malnourished children and ensure that they receive a school meal: - 4.
+- 1. School meals should meet the School Foods Trust standards for nutrition. - 2.
+Where schools wish to do so children should eat school meals at a table from a plate with a knife and fork; - 3.
+School staff, health staff and other professionals should work together to identify hungry and malnourished children and ensure that they receive a school meal; - 4.
 School meals should be produced in the locality of the school where they are served; - 5.
-Take up of free school meals in Walsall should be increased to best in class of similar councils from 81.9% to 88.25 (Tameside) - 6.
-Take up of paid schools should increase substantially; - 7.
+Take up of free school meals in Walsall should be increased to best in class of similar councils from 81.9% to 88.25% (Tameside); - 6.
+Take up of paid school meals should increase substantially; - 7.
 In the interests of improving long term health and educational attainment school meals should preferably be provided free of charge to all primary school children.
-If it is not possible to provide them free of charge then the maximum charge for a school meal for primary school children should be £1: - In order to reduce costs to make the free or £1 achievable Members would support less meal choices being available to reduce overall costs; - 9. strong consideration should be given to investing in school meals as a long term preventative measure against poor health; - 10.
-The 'Food Dudes' programme should continue in all appropriate schools:
+If it is not possible to provide them free of charge then the maximum charge for a school meal for primary school children should be £1; - 8.
+Strong consideration across the public sector should be given to subsidising school meals as a long term preventative measure against poor health; - 9.
+The 'Food Dudes' programme should continue in all primary and secondary schools;